ap-gautham/ALPs/Readme.md

 The code in python is parallelized, which further reduces runtime.

-Within archive/ folder you see older versions of the same code, entire written in Python.
+Within archive/ folder you see older versions of the same code, entirely written in Python.